 Here is a list of some of their excuses:

-* "There is no issue with the breaking system. we have not been able to duplicate your complaints, so there is nothing wrong"
+* "There is no issue with the braking system.
+We have not been able to duplicate your complaints, so there is nothing wrong."

-"The resistance to break could be the way you are applying your foot to the break pedal" - WHAT????!!!
+* "The resistance to brake could be the way you are applying your foot to the brake pedal." - WHAT????!!!

 I have done so much searching on the web.
 The public outcry against GMC is overwhelming.
 SAFETY is not a priority GMC considers as important as the expensive crap it puts out for unknowing consumers.
 God help us all when they put out their electric car in 2010.
 Yippeee another disaster.
 Hopefully they will go bankrupt before they put out yet another vehicle with safety issues.

 All I want is for GMC to pay me the book value of my truck so that I can buy another vehicle that is not GMC (They won't even pay for a tow to get my vehicle diagnosed.)
 It's no wonder that Americans are buying more foreign vehicles and GMC sales are not what they used to be.
 It is hard for me to deal with the fact as a consumer that I spent $53,109.00 for the certified pre-loved vehicle prior to all the money I have spent in getting the brakes to operate properly.